rashmiJayawardhana/Product_Inventory_System/README.md

 ## Overview

 The Product Inventory System is a full-stack web application built using React JS, Tailwind CSS, Python (Django), and MongoDB.
-This project enables users to efficiently manage product inventory, perform CRUD operations, and interact with a REST API seamlessly.
-Additionally, it includes a React Table with advanced features like searching, sorting, and pagination, ensuring an optimal user experience.
+This project enables users to efficiently manage product inventory.

 ## Features